vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 ```

 #### By Tag
 A socket may have several tags and a tag may have several sockets like many-to-many relationship. `byTag(String[] names, Action<Socket> action)` finds socket accepting one or more tag names and executes the given action.
-It is desirable to use tag when dealing with a specific concept in the real world (e.g. person and topic).
-Tag set is managed only by server and unknown to client.

 ```java
 server.byTag("room#201", new Action<Socket>() {